Executive Job Search Strategy for Senior Leaders & C-Suite

 • Executives navigating confidential or sensitive transitions

-It may not be appropriate for early-career professionals, entry-level roles, or candidates seeking rapid placement without engagement.
+It may be less appropriate for early-career professionals or candidates seeking rapid placement without active engagement.

 Common Myths About Executive Job Searches